 What are the ethics of Lyme disease treatment when tests are negative?

 Ethical care means treating the patient, not the test.
-Lyme testing has known limitations, particularly in late-stage and neurologic disease.
-Clinical judgment should guide decisions when symptoms persist despite negative results.
+Lyme disease testing has well-documented limitations, particularly in later-stage and neurologic disease.
+When clinical symptoms are consistent with Lyme disease and testing is inconclusive, clinical judgment should guide decisions—not a single lab value.

 Can a doctor refuse to treat Lyme disease after the standard course?